A Time to start the process…

 The First Step – Confidential Telephone Screening

 The Diagnostic and Statistical Manual of Mental Disorders (DSM) defines a substance use disorder as a medical illness characterized by clinically significant impairments in health, social function, and voluntary control over substance use.
 Substance use disorders range in severity, duration, and complexity from mild to severe.
 If you or someone you know needs help, then please call our Admissions Department for a confidential telephone screening.
 During your call, our staff will guide you through a brief confidential questionnaire to determine the severity of the substance use disorder, and either schedule an onsite assessment for you with a member of our Clinical Team or refer you to another treatment facility, agency or organization.
-If it is more convenient for you, you may complete an Online Screening Application.
-If you choose this option, a member of the Admissions Department will contact you by telephone within two business days to complete the screening process.
+If it is more convenient for you or to expedite the process, you may complete an Online Referral Form.
+If you choose this option, a member of the Admissions Department will contact you by telephone the next business days to schedule the screening appointment.

 The Second Step – Assessment and Diagnosis